briancorbinxyz/awesome-engineering/README.md

 ### Blogs

 - [The Code Influencer](https://briancorbinxyz.medium.com/) - Blog by Brian Corbin covering engineering and management
+- [The Life of Brian Corbin](https://thelifeof.briancorbin.xyz/)- [Engineering](https://thelifeof.briancorbin.xyz/tags/engineering) - A digital garden including articles and notes on engineering and management
 - [The Pragmatic Engineer](https://blog.pragmaticengineer.com/) - A blog by Gergely Orosz

 ## Contributing